cosmos/gaia/docs/resources/service-providers.md

 There are four main technologies to consider to connect to the Cosmos Hub:

 - Full Nodes: Interact with the blockchain.
-- REST Server: Serve as a relayer for HTTP calls.
+- REST Server: Serves for HTTP calls.
 - REST API: Use available endpoints for the REST Server.
 - GRPC: Connect to the Cosmos Hub using gRPC.